SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 * Add additional light focused on the board to make the LEDs not as bright in comparison to the rest of the board.

+* It is also possible to move the camera to only have a part of the board in view making the LEDs more clearly visible.
+This might impact the detection of the board and therefore has to be tested in practice.

 Furthermore, what can be helpful is to decrease the size of the LED ROIs in the BDG.
 If the ROIs are smaller, interference is not as much likely.
 Note that this is only effective to a certain degree.